Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system: Single-qubit gates

 We design single-qubit gates of the transmon and PPQ to construct a universal gate set.
-All single-qubit gates can be decomposed with a combination of $R_X(\pi/2)$ gates, realized by using physical microwave voltage pulses, and $R_Z(\theta)$ gates, virtual Z(VZ) gates implemented using frame rotations\cite{McKay17}.
+All single-qubit gates can be decomposed with a combination of $R_X(\pi/2)$ gates, modeled by using microwave voltage pulses, and $R_Z(\theta)$ gates, virtual Z(VZ) gates for frame rotations\cite{McKay17}.
 The voltage pulses denote the gate offset numbers $n_{g,T}(t)$ or $n_{g,P}(t)$.
 The general form of the pulse is defined as a linear combination of sinusoidal functions with a time-varying envelope $\Omega_k(t)$:

 Here the index $i\in\{T,P\}$ denotes either the transmon or the PPQ in the transmon-PPQ system. $f_k$ is the $k$-th pulse frequency in GHz, corresponding to the final frequency of the synthesized signal generated by a local oscillator and an arbitrary waveform generator (AWG).
 Since we utilize monochrome microwave signals, $f_k$ is fixed as a constant rather than a distribution.
 The pulse frequency determines the transition domain.
 For instance, if the pulse frequency is equal to the qubit frequency of the target qubit, the qubit states involved in the transition domain are $\ket{0}$ and $\ket{1}$.
 In this case, $f_k$ is the pulse frequency of the $R_X$ gate.
 If the pulse frequency is slightly detuned from this case, $Z$ rotation occurs owing to the off-resonant driving.
 The pulse amplitude $\Omega_k(t)$ is the signal generated by the AWG, stimulating the adiabatic process.
 It implies that designing the envelope which ensures proper adiabaticity is important for quantum gate design.